Anchoa mitchilli: Biology and ecology

 This fish feeds on zooplankton, including copepods, mysids, and crab larvae.

 It is in turn an important prey item for a variety of larger fish, including weakfish (Cynoscion regalis), striped bass (Morone saxatilis), chain pickerel (Esox niger), and bluefish (Pomatomus saltatrix).
 Birds such as royal terns (Thalasseus maximus) and Sandwich terns (T. sandvicensis) feed on it.

 This species is an important link in the food web in many ecosystems.
 It is a major pathway by which zooplankton biomass is converted to the biomass of larger fish.

 The bay anchovy is sexually mature when it reaches about 4 centimeters in length.
 It spawns in the water column in shallow and deeper waters.
-In the southern part of its range it spawns year-round, and farther north it breeds during the warmer months.
-A female can spawn 50 times in one season, producing over 1000 eggs each time.
+In the southern part of its range it spawns year-round, and further north it breeds during the warmer months.
+A female can spawn 50 times in one season, producing over 1,000 eggs each time.
 Eggs hatch in 24 hours.
 Larvae mature in about 45 days.
 Their growth rates are variable and may depend on the availability of food.